 - 3. Add 1ml of 0.5mM EDTA solution and incubate for 3-4 minutes at room temperature.
 Do not move the plate during EDTA exposure. - 4.
 Gently remove the EDTA solution and carefully add 1ml NutriStem® hPSC XF medium. - Detach and break colonies by gently pipetting up and down 3-4 times with a 1ml tip.
 Make sure the pipetting washes the entire well.
-Note: Move quickly to the next step since the cell aggregates tend to re-attach to the well foot.
-When discontinuing a forwardle in parallel gently quick the cell aggregates in the plate fast.
+Note: Move quickly to the next step since the cell aggregates tend to re-attach to the well fast.
 When dissociating a few wells in parallel, gently swirl the cell aggregates in the plate during this step.
+6. Plate the cell aggregates at the desired density in Matrigel[TM]-coated wells with 4ml prewarmed NutriStem[®] bPSC XE medium.
+Usually a splitting ratio of 1:8-1:10 every 4 days

-- 6. Plate the cell aggregates at the desired density in MatrigelTM-coated wells with 4ml prewarmed NutriStem® hPSC XF medium.
+- warmed NutriStem[®] hPSC XF medium.
 Usually a splitting ratio of 1:8-1:10 every 4 days is required. - 7.
 Place the plate in a 37°C 5% CO2 incubator.
-Move the plate several times back and forth and side to side to distribute the aggregates evenly in the well. - 8.
-After 48 hours, change the medium daily with 2.5-3.0ml/well NutriStem® hPSC XF until the colonies are large enough to passage. - 9.
+Move the plate several times back and forth and side to side to distribute the aggregates evenly in the well. - After 48 hours, change the medium daily with 2.5-3.0ml/well NutriStem[®] hPSC XF until the colonies are large enough to passage. - 9.
 It is possible to perform higher volume feed (4-5ml) on the weekend and the next medium change two days later.